2020 Speaker and Panelists

 Wayne Lewchuk is a founding member of the School of Labour Studies at McMaster University.
 He is a Professor Emeritus in the School of Labour Studies and Department of Economics.
 In 2011, he completed a project examining the health effects of precarious employment titled Working Without Commitments: Precarious Employment and Health.
 He was the co-director of a multi-year joint university community research program on Poverty and Employment Precarity in Southern Ontario (PEPSO).
 This was a joint initiative of the School of Labour Studies at McMaster University and United Way Greater Toronto.
 PEPSO released its first major report titled It’s More Than Poverty: Precarious Employment and Household Wellbeing in 2013.
 A 2018 report titled Getting Left Behind examined the effects of an improving labour market by gender and race.
 He also published in 2018 with Jeffrey Martin a report titled The Generation Effect which explores the experience of millennials in the labour market.
 These reports can be downloaded at www.pepso.ca.
 A collection of papers from the PEPSO project were published by Fernwood press in 2017 titled Precarious Employment: Causes, Consequences and Remedies.
 He is currently working on a report on the impact of the Basic Income Pilot in Hamilton.
 He holds a BA and MA in economics from the University of Toronto, and a Ph.D in economics from the University of Cambridge.

-Trish Hennessy is the Executive Director of Upstream: Institute for a Health Society.
+Trish Hennessy is the Director of the Think Upstream project and Senior Communications Strategist at the Canadian Centre for Policy Alternatives.
 She was the founding director of the Canadian Centre for Policy Alternatives’ (CCPA) Ontario office, which focuses on income inequality, decent work, and the role of government from a provincial and municipal perspective.
 She co-founded and directed the CCPA’s national project examining income inequality in Canada.
 She also co-founded the Ontario Living Wage Network.
 Trish is a former newspaper journalist, originally from Saskatchewan (RIP Moose Jaw Times Herald), but she now lives in Toronto.
 She has a B.A.
 Sociology from Queen’s University, B.S.W. from Carleton University, and M.A. in Sociology from OISE/University of Toronto.